 Head to the Hills and support communities and businesses impacted by the Cudlee Creek bushfire of December 2019.
 Visit old favourites, discover new gems and perhaps enjoy an event or two.
 The welcome you receive will be more heartfelt than ever.

-There has been heartache in the Adelaide Hills as we come to terms with the loss recent bushfires have caused in our community, and in many communities around Australia last summer.
+There has been heartache in the Adelaide Hills as we come to terms with the loss bushfires have caused in our community, and in many communities around Australia during the summer of 2019/2020.

 Fortunately, most of our beautiful region was physically untouched by the Cudlee Creek fire on 20 December 2019, and the experiences and places visitors love about our region are ready for you to enjoy.